evanx/component-validator/README.md

 Alternatively when an `async function(state)` creates and initialises the component, it must return an object with `start()` and `end()` but `init(state)` is not required in this case.

-The dependencies passed via `service` are constrained only as follows:
+The dependencies passed via `context` are constrained only as follows:
 - any components therein must be initialised before `start()` is called